Become a Registered

 • Active

-An active member is a veterinary technologist who is registered to assist in the practice of veterinary medicine.
+An active registrant is a veterinary technologist who is registered to assist in the practice of veterinary medicine.

-A temporary-active member has conditions or limitations imposed by SVMA Council.
-The temporary-active veterinary technologist is able to assist in the practice of veterinary medicine in accordance with the conditions of their registration.
+A conditional registrant has conditions or limitations imposed by SVMA Council.
+The conditional veterinary technologist is able to assist in the practice of veterinary medicine in accordance with the conditions of their registration.

 • Provisional

-A provisional member is awaiting the results of having written the Veterinary Technology National Examination administered by the AAVSB or is registered to write the VTNE at the next available opportunity.
+A provisional registrant is either awaiting the results of having written the Veterinary Technology National Examination administered by the AAVSB or is registered to write the VTNE at the next available opportunity.

 • Short Term

-A short-term practice member is a registered veterinary technologist who is registered to assist with the practice of veterinary practice for a period not exceeding 90 days total in any fiscal year.
+A short-term registrant is a registered veterinary technologist who is registered to assist with the practice of veterinary practice for a period not exceeding 90 days total in any fiscal year.
 The short-term registration is valid until December 31st in the year in which it is granted.

 • Student

-A student is a member who shall be enrolled, and maintain enrollment, in a CVMA/AVMA accredited program in veterinary technology.
-A student member shall assist in the practise of veterinary medicine only under the supervision of a General licence veterinarian member or an Active registered veterinary technologist member.
+A student is a registrant who shall be enrolled, and maintain enrollment, in a CVMA/AVMA accredited program in veterinary technology.
+A student registrant shall assist in the practise of veterinary medicine only under the supervision of a General licensed veterinarian member or an Active registered veterinary technologist.

 • Social

-A social membership may be issued to any person who has held membership in the Association or any equivalent veterinary association.
-Members in this category may not assist in the practice of veterinary medicine in Saskatchewan.
+A social registration may be issued to any person who has held registration in the Association or any equivalent veterinary association.
+Registrants in this category may not assist in the practice of veterinary medicine in Saskatchewan.

 Requirements for Registration

-To qualify for membership in the Saskatchewan Veterinary Medical Association (SVMA), an applicant must:
+To qualify for registration with the Saskatchewan Veterinary Medical Association (SVMA), an applicant must:

 • be a graduate of veterinary technology from a CVMA/AVMA accredited program

-• be in good standing with any veterinary association or equivalent body in which membership is or has been held. (name has not been struck from the register and not currently under suspension)
+• be in good standing with any veterinary association or equivalent body in which membership or registration is or has been held.

 • be legally entitled to work in Canada